 Together with bearing down on the toilet, these constitute the so called Dejeurine's triad.

-Notice the disk bulge in the 'armpit'; under the nerve root.
-That's the postero medial slipped disk.
+Notice the disk bulge in the armpit, under the nerve root.
+That is the postero-medial slipped disk.

 I both love and hate treating patients with the medial herniation.

-Both the medial and the lateral disc herniation take six weeks to heal with chiropractic care, assuming you go quickly to him when you know you've done something serious to your back.
+Both the medial and the lateral disc herniation take six weeks to heal with chiropractic care, assuming you go quickly to him when you know you have done something serious to your back.
 Reducing the bulge before the swelling and inflammation set in makes all the difference.

-Interestingly, research proves that you have a significantly greater chance of ending up under the knife if you first consult your medical doctor; of course I'm partisan but there's strong science backing it up.
+Interestingly, research proves that you have a significantly greater chance of ending up under the knife if you first consult your medical doctor; of course I am partisan but there is strong science backing it up.

-Now, let's consider that questions mark.
-Because the pain is nearly gone in ten days or so, you stop the programme of treatment, forget about the lower back exercises and go back to tennis, golf and gardening; before those fibres of the annulus have healed, and whack, you injure the disk again just as it's healing nicely.
+Now, let us consider that question mark.
+Because the pain is nearly gone in ten days or so, you stop the program of treatment, forget about the lower back exercises and go back to tennis, golf and gardening; before those fibres of the annulus have healed, and whack, you injure the disk again just as it is healing nicely.

-shows that far more postero medial disc injuries end up in surgery than lateral
+shows that far more postero-medial injuries end up in surgery than lateral

 disks.
 But they really are much less problematic.
 If you go through